sarveswaran-m/blockingMap4j/README.md

     block till the key becomes available.
 When the key becomes available, all the blocked threads should be notified.
 Actual removal of the mapping can & should happen from only one of the threads.
 Therefore, the operation should be successful from only one thread.
 Hence, value should be returned on only one of the threads and not on all the threads.
-Null should be returned on threads on which the operation was not successful.
 - When a consumer is blocked on take(k) waiting for a key that is not available yet, it can be interrupted.
 Consumer should return in this case with an Interrupted exception.
 - Offer(k,v, time, unit) should behave similar to Offer(k,v) but time out when the specified amount